 “The intention is to wipe out the carbon footprint by developing synthetic fuel, and making logistics and travel as efficient as possible while ensuring offices, facilities and factories are powered by renewable energy and eliminating single use plastic.
 Anything that cannot be eliminated will be offset”Formula 1

 In any case federations and regulators have to and will take the lead in implementing change.
-More federations will follow and best practices should quickly result inimproved sustainability.
+More federations will follow suitand best practices should quickly result inimproved sustainability.

 Many venues and events are already taking measures

 The good news is that many stadiums and events are already pro-actively taking measures.
-It is very encouraging that many stadium owners and event organizers make sustainability a key ingredient in their product offering.
-No doubt with the change in sentiment, others will follow suit.
+It is very encouraging that many stadium owners and event organizers make sustainability and eco footprint a key ingredient in their product offering.
+No doubt with the change in sentiment, many will follow suit.
 Best practices can help in speeding up this change.
 There is plenty of low hanging fruit that can be grabbed easily.
 Below we give some examples of what certain stadiums and events have already done to improve their ecological footprint.
 This listing is by no means complete (both in terms of solutions and in terms of venues/events).
-However, it gives an insight in what can be done.
+However, it gives useful insight in what can be done.

 - The Johan Cruijff Arena is a climate neutral stadium.
 It is powered by 4200 solar panels and a wind turbine.
 Rainwater is re-used to water the field.
 Residual heat is used for defrosting the field in winter.
 It has a great energy storage system using second life car batteries.
 Seats are largely recycled.

 - Forest Green Rovers is probably the greenest club you can imagine and a true leader in its field.
-In everything the club does, it thinks sustainability.
-Hence it was the first carbon neutral football club around.
-An organic pitch irrigated with rainwater, green energy, biodiversity and vegan food are just a few examples of what this club is doing.
-The new stadium will be made of wood and hence will be recycable etc etc. As the underlying video shows, the club sets an example for its fans, whilst also outsourcing its knowledge to other clubs.
+In everything the club does, it thinks sustainability first.
+Hence, not surprisingly, it was the first carbon neutral football club around.
+An organic pitch irrigated with rainwater, green energy, biodiversity and vegan food are just a few examples of what this club is doing to improve sustinability.
+The new stadium it recently moved into, called Eco Park, is made of wood and recycable building materials etc etc. As the underlying video shows, the club sets an example for its fans, whilst also outsourcing its knowledge to other clubs, a true benchmark for sportsclubs.

 - Another landmark is the Mercedes Benz stadium in Atlanta, one of the most sustainable in the world.
 LED lighting reducing energy usage by as much as 60%, water conservation, using local food and a recycling program and active mobility are just a few features of what this stadium has to offer.